Aboriginal and/or Torres Strait Islander Peoples'* health is everyone's responsibility at Cancer Council Victoria.

 If you'd like to meet others facing cancer and get practical information from health professionals, come along to one of our Living with Cancer Education Programs.
 These free information and support sessions are held regularly in hospitals and treatment facilities across Victoria.
 You can expect an open and informal discussion in a friendly setting.
 Family and friends are encouraged to come along.
 Call 13 11 20 or email firstname.lastname@example.org to find out when there's a session on near you.

-Our Aboriginal Cancer Prevention team has eight staff focusing on cancer screening and prevention activities with community.
+Our Aboriginal Cancer Prevention team has five staff focusing on cancer screening and prevention activities with community.

 Program Coordinator, Aboriginal Tobacco Control Jethro Calma-Holt – call 03 9514 6442

-To contact one of the Aboriginal Quitline Advisors (Tokerau or Tristan) call 13 7848
+To contact one of the Aboriginal Quit Specialists (Tokerau or Jamara) call 13 7848

 Screening Coordinator Clare O'Reilly – call 03 9514 6320